Still have questions? Leave a comment

 1. Adverbs of manner (How?)

 These describe how an action is performed.
-These are often ending in “ly” but not always.
+These often end in “ly” but not always.

 Ms. James spoke quickly.
 (How did Ms. James speak? – quickly)